dkc-vishal/degien/README.md

 ### Vishal 110 Testing

-1. Column header flowing outside of its boundary (when shrinked to smallest) - should be wrapped inward instead
+1. Column header flowing outside of its boundary (when shrinked to smallest) - should be wrapped inward instead (good to have )

         - Measurement type
         - Measurement Picture